A man writing something down in a notebook

 How can you build a business case for AP automation software?

-Can you use excel for accounts payable?
+Can you use Excel for accounts payable?

 Excel can manage simple lists — such as vendor names, invoice amounts, and due dates — but it can’t automate key AP functions.
 There’s no built-in way to route invoices for approval, enforce permissions, match POs, or schedule payments.
 As soon as invoice volume grows or multiple people manage AP, spreadsheets become hard to maintain and prone to errors.